awsdocs/amazon-elasticache-docs/doc_source/redis/stopping-self-service-updates.md

 ## Stopping the Service Updates Using the AWS CLI<a name="stopping-updates-cli-redis"></a>

 You can interrupt a service update using the AWS CLI\.
-The following code example shows how to do this:
+The following code example shows how to do this\.

 `aws elasticache batch-stop-update-action --service-update-name sample-service-update --replication-group-ids my-replication-group-1 my-replication-group-2`